-This homemade gingerbread raw sugar body scrub will make you want to keep it for yourself or make batches of it, because it’s just that good!
-It has simple, natural ingredients that will bring back memories and scents of the holiday season.
-I am pretty sure your family and friends are going to prefer you making batches of it so you can share it with them too!
+This homemade gingerbread raw sugar body scrub recipe will make you want to keep it for yourself or make batches because it’s just that good!
+It has simple, natural ingredients that will bring back memories and has an amazing scent.
+Plus it is such an easy christmas gift idea sure to impress.
+I am pretty sure your family and friends are going to prefer you make batches of this handmade gift so you can share it with them too!

-Raw Sugar is the main ingredients of this gingerbread sugar body scrub.
-This brings a beautiful natural brown coloring to the sugar scrub, which makes it really fun.
+Raw Sugar is the main ingredient of this gingerbread sugar body scrub.
+This brings a beautiful natural brown coloring to the holiday sugar scrub recipe, which makes it really fun.
 The best part is that raw sugar is an excellent exfoliator for the skin.
-Raw sugar is larger than your standard cane or brown sugars, making it a gentler exfoliator and perfect for this kind of recipe.
+Raw sugar is larger than your standard cane or brown sugar, making it a gentler exfoliator and perfect for this kind of recipe.

 Coconut oil plays a key role in this recipe, as we are using two different kinds.
 When testing out different recipes, I couldn’t get the right texture until I combined both traditional coconut oil and fractionated coconut oil.
 The traditional coconut oil is a solid that can be slightly melted down to create a smooth whipped coconut oil.
 While the fractionated coconut oil is already a liquid, it helps to balance out the solidified coconut oil so the gingerbread sugar scrub recipe doesn’t harden.

-Essential oils make this recipe smell just like the gingerbread recipes you remember baking at home.
-The combination of ginger, vanilla, cinnamon bark and clove essential oils bring this recipe to life.
+Essential oils make this recipe smell just like the gingerbread cookie recipes you remember baking at home.
+The combination of ginger, vanilla, cinnamon bark, and clove brings this recipe to life.
 Without them, you have a good sugar body scrub recipe.
 But with them, you have this amazing gingerbread raw sugar body scrub that you are going to make year after year!

-These are truly the type of recipes that I enjoy making and sharing.
+These are truly the types of recipes that I enjoy making and sharing.
 They are simple, contain good ingredients and everyone can make them.
-The first step to any good recipe, is making sure you have all your ingredients and supplies ready.
+The first step to any good recipe is making sure you have all your ingredients and supplies ready.
 For this gingerbread raw sugar body scrub recipe, you will need the following items:

 - 3/4 cup raw sugar